ore-00/librechat-dashboard/README.md

 A comprehensive setup guide and dashboard application for running LibreChat locally on CachyOS (Arch Linux) with Ollama integration, Meilisearch for conversation search, and RAG (Retrieval-Augmented Generation) for persistent document knowledge.

-> ⚠️ **Note:** This is a comprehensive setup guide requiring manual configuration of multiple services.
+> ⚠️ **Note:** This is a guide requiring manual configuration of multiple services.
 Plan for 1-2 hours for a fresh installation.
 The dashboard simplifies daily management after initial setup.

 **Includes a modern monitoring dashboard with real-time graphs and service management!**